serenity0102/Holistic-Trading-Insights-with-Unstructured-Data-and-Market-Data/README.md

 ## Usage

 1. **View Market Data**:
-   - Select a stock symbol from the dropdown
+   - Select a stock symbol from the dropdown (automatically populated from FinSpace)
    - Click "Get Data" to view market statistics and time series data

 2. **Upload News**:
+   - Select a stock symbol from the dropdown
    - Click "Choose File" to select a news article or document
-   - Click "Upload" to add it to the Bedrock knowledge base
+   - Click "Upload" to save to S3 and add to the Bedrock knowledge base
+   - The file will be stored in S3 using the pattern: `stock_code/YYYY/MM/DD/HHMMSS_filename`

 3. **Search News**:
    - When viewing market data, related news articles will automatically be retrieved